-Hoa got a preview from us back in early 2019 and we’ve followed it ever since.
+Hoa first hit our indie game radar back in 2019 and we followed it closely.
 Now it’s out!
 And the Studio Ghibli styled platformer is a glory to behold.

 Hoa looks amazing, has a fantastic soundtrack, and also features a minimalistic, chilled out gameplay romp that had us almost dancing.
 Let’s take a look.